 Three.
 Burgundy Roots Retreat

 I have only met Wafa Judas on instagram.
 She organises and plans the Burgundy Roots Retreats (It used to be called Sip of Love Retreats).
 She has retreats in Morocco, Jamaica and a few other destinations.
 The Jamaica Dreaming trip looks really good and she has a good itinerary with healthy food, yoga practice and beautiful scenery.
+It seems like she offers two trips a year to Jamaica, but it's best to contact her directly for specific dates.

 Four.
 Rahhalah Adventure travel company